 How ClickUp can mitigate potential drawbacks

-Now that we’ve laid out the good and the bad, let’s see how ClickUp can help us tackle the challenges.
+Now that we’ve laid out the good and the bad, let’s see how ClickUp can help us solve the main issue at hand.

 - First, convince employees of the need for continuous improvement.
 It’s important to figure out what’s holding them back.
 Create tailored surveys for gathering specific feedback related to employee attitudes toward learning and development through ClickUp Forms